duliodenis/programming-exercises/README.md

 5. | Find the missing numbers in an array
 6. | Find the longest word in a sentence ignoring punctuations
 7. | Manipulate characters in a string based off their positions in the alphabet
+8. | Add all the numbers from 1 to a certain argument

 ### Licensing